Stephen Charlton is a renowned painter and sculptor based in Hertfordshire, United Kingdom.

 1979-2020: Designer and brand consultant

-Present: Taking commissions, creating and exhibiting bronze garden sculpture.
+Present: Taking commissions, creating and exhibiting bronze garden sculpture and paintings.

 Private Orders & Commissions